 Alaska Fisheries Science Center 2020 Groundfish Seminar Series

-2020 Groundfish Seminars will be held virtually using Webex - Tuesdays @ 10am Pacific.
+2020 Groundfish Seminars held virtually using Webex - Tuesdays @ 10am Pacific.

 The Groundfish Seminar Series (2016 – present) at the Alaska Fisheries Science Center (AFSC) starts in early October and ends in mid-December.
 We host 9 or 10 weekly talks on Tuesdays at 10AM Pacific Time, with speakers from both inside and outside of the AFSC.
 The purpose is to provide a friendly venue for connecting researchers in the widely dispersed groundfish community so that we can learn about advancements in other geographic locations, or on other species, that might be applicable to you and your work.
 We encourage speakers to talk in general terms about works-in-progress or newly published findings that might be of interest to a broad community.

 The seminar series is hosted by the Groundfish Assessment Program at the AFSC and, as a well-attended seminar series at the AFSC, we attract an audience from other parts of the AFSC, the other five NOAA Fisheries science centers, NOAA Fisheries regional offices, NOAA Fisheries headquarters, other parts of NOAA, non-NOAA parts of the federal government, state agencies, universities, the fishing industry, non-governmental organizations, and independent research groups.

 2020 Groundfish Seminar Series Reach